apollopower/alki/README.md

 ## 🚀 GPU Acceleration

-Alki supports NVIDIA GPU acceleration to significantly speed up inference:
+Alki supports NVIDIA GPU acceleration to significantly speed up inference

+### Prerequisites

+1. **Verify Host Drivers:** Ensure your NVIDIA drivers are correctly installed and functioning on the host system via `nvidia-smi`
+2. **Verify Docker Version:** Confirm that you are running Docker Engine version 19.03 or later, as the `--gpus` flag requires it

 ### Creating GPU-Enabled Bundles